Only this pageAll pages

 • MCP_TOKEN - You can generate your MCP token in your Make profile.

-Optionally, to control tool access with more granularity, you can further configure the URL according to the levels outlined in Tool Access Control.
+Optionally, to control which scenarios are available as tools, you can further configure the URL according to the levels outlined in scenarios as tools access control.

 1. In Timeout, enter an appropriate timeout for your use case.

-2. In MCP Settings, select Server-Sent Events (SSE).
+2. In MCP Settings, select Server-Sent Events (SSE) or Streamable HTTP.

 3. Click Save.

-You have now added Make MCP server to Vapi.
+You have now connected Make MCP server to Vapi.

 MCP Tool calls from Vapi Assistants may exceed Make API rate limits, resulting in rate limit errors.
 Check your Make API rate limit, as defined in your plan, in Make API rate limits.